 People often compare the overall expense of car shipping versus that of going to get the vehicle themselves and driving it to the intended destination.
 If you want to compare those options “apples to apples,” be sure to consider all costs.

-You can quickly pool and assess some information to answer the question, “How much does it cost to ship a car?”
+You can quickly pool and assess some information to answer the question, “How much does it cost to ship a car to another state?”
 Form two columns on a piece of paper, labelling the left side “Shipping” and the right side “Driving.”
-Shipping is a flat rate, especially if you use a door-to-door service such as ours.
+Shipping is a flat car shipping rate, especially if you use a door-to-door car shipping service such as ours.
 Driving involves tallying the costs of a trip.

 The elements you need to include in driving cost will vary a bit depending on your situation, but let’s look at an example: buying a car from a seller in another state.
 Some costs you will want to consider (versus the simple, flat rate when you ask for the cost to ship a car):